abdellah-archtouy/ft_transcendence/Readme.md

 ## 🏆 Achievement System

-- 🎮 First Match
+- 🎮 The emperor: the player has to be at the top of the leaderboard
-- 🏅 Tournament Victor
+- 🏅 The joker: the player has lost 5 matches
-- 💫 Perfect Game
+- 💫 maestro: the player has to win two tournaments in a row
-- 🌟 Community Legend
+- 🌟 down keeper: The player has to win three matches with no points lost
-- 🔥 Win Streak Master
+- 🔥 thunder strike: The player has to win a match in a record time

 ## 💡 Development Philosophy